tripolious/searcher-cookbook/server-configuration/README.md

 Another big benefit is that you can use eth_callBundle locally and reduce time for your simulations.

 ## Recommendation
-You can use any provider to start with your journey.
+You can use any provider to start.
 Later you also want to optimize your latency - your best bet for latency is in the most cases US-East-2 (AWS).
-AWS is  the most expensive provider and so you should choose something different for your start, also you will need some knowledge in other services like the vpc to configure everything securely and right - if you have specific questions regarding aws configuration's, please let me know, and I will help you if I can ;).
+AWS is the most expensive provider and so you should choose something different to start.

 **To start with, a provider like hetzner** (40-60$) or a local linux server is enough.
 Personally I use hetzner as the provider for my testings and development of new strategies.